PacificBiosciences/PacBioFileFormats/DataSet.rst

 using pbsmrtpipe.
 Moreover, for these applications the DataSetMetadata field is mandatory, not optional.

-2.7 DataSet mutability and equality
+DataSet mutability and equality
 -----------------------------------
 To allow user editing of attributes such as Name without affecting the underlying DataSet we define the Core DataSet as the XML with the user editable attributes (Name, Description and Tags) removed (not set to "", but absent).
-This Core DataSet is immutable and is the entity on which identity operations will be defined.
+This Core DataSet is immutable and is the entity on which identity operations are defined.
 As a consequence, any modifications to fields other than Name, Description or Tags requires giving the DataSet a new UniqueId.
 Operations such as md5 checksum should be performed on the Core DataSet unless otherwise specified.

-3. Outstanding Issues and Future Directions
+Outstanding Issues and Future Directions
 ===========================================

 - Document FASTA filters for pbcore / pbbam for releases post-4.0.